March 6, 2026 8 min read

 Prime

 Prime is an embedded lending solution that empowers platforms to offer credit products to their small business customers.
-It provides the capital, infrastructure, and experience they need to get these embedded lending products shipped.
+It provides the capital, infrastructure, and experience they need to ship these embedded lending products.
 Prime applies data science and AI technology to better evaluate loan applications in pre-qualification and underwriting.
 The result is higher approval rates and more customized solutions.

 Stratyfy

 Stratyfy is a loan decisioning partner to financial institutions.
 It uses interpretable AI solutions to reduce risk while increasing growth.
-It can help community lenders, regional banks, and fintech companies reach more customers, expand access to fairly priced credit, and enhance the credit decisioning process.
+It can help community lenders, regional banks, and fintech companies reach more customers, expand access to fairly priced credit, and enhance credit decisioning.

 Upstart

 Upstart is an all-digital lending platform that’s powered by AI.
-It helps banks and credit unions digitize their lending process for consumers (but not businesses) and deliver a modernized customer experience in both personal and auto lending.
+It helps banks and credit unions digitize their consumer lending processes (but not business lending) and deliver a modernized customer experience across personal and auto lending.
 Upstart’s AI-based credit decisioning model provides instant credit decisions based on a financial institution’s policies and objectives.

-While it is unclear if a human needs to be involved in the credit decision process, it seems that Upstart uses fully automated decisioning for a large percentage of small-dollar consumer loans.
+While it is unclear whether a human needs to be involved in the credit decision process, it appears that Upstart uses fully automated decisioning for a large share of small-dollar consumer loans.

 Canopy

 While not technically AI (at least not yet), Canopy offers an intelligent way to manage your loan portfolio.
-It allows you to connect with AI underwriting and other platforms to create an operating system for your loan business, where all customer loan accounts can be managed in one place.
+It allows you to connect with AI servicing systems and other platforms to create an operating system for your loan business, enabling you to manage all customer loan accounts in one place.

 It also enables intelligent servicing, which creates flexible servicing terms based on pre-determined workflows and conditions.
-These flexible loan capabilities create an average repayment rate increase of 30%.
+These flexible loan capabilities increase the average repayment rate by 30%.

 What does the future of AI in lending look like?

-The ideal future state of AI is one in which lenders can unlock its full potential while reducing risks.
+The ideal future state of AI is one in which lenders can unlock AI’s full potential while reducing risk.
 That means issues like legibility, reproducibility, and fairness have been solved, so fully automated processes can happen without human intervention.

-For underwriting, it means fully automating the end-to-end loan application process, which will dramatically increase decision-making speed.
-It will also reduce operational costs, remove manual errors, and improve the customer experience (by decreasing wait times).
+In underwriting, some lenders will “take the plunge” and fully automate the end-to-end loan application process, dramatically increasing decision-making speed.
+It will also reduce operational costs, remove manual errors, and improve the customer experience by reducing wait times.
+While there will still be questions about accuracy, regulatory compliance, and complaints, we are sure that some lenders will choose be trailblazers.

-On the lending industry side, AI should help more companies launch new products with fewer people and lower costs.
-Fintechs can enrich borrower data with AI tools to create compelling products.
+For the lending industry as a whole, AI should help more companies launch new products with fewer people and lower costs.
+Fintechs will be able to enrich borrower data more effectively with AI tools, allowing them to create more compelling, personalized products that fill the smaller niches conventional loans can’t reach.

-According to Jarrod Parker, Head of Data at Prime (mentioned above), “the ideal state of AI in underwriting is one where we can reap the full benefits of the advanced capabilities with higher accuracy while fully mitigating the consequences.”
+According to Jarrod Parker, Head of Data at Prime, “the ideal state of AI in underwriting is one where we can reap the full benefits of the advanced capabilities with higher accuracy while fully mitigating the consequences.”

 Create an intelligent lending program

-At Canopy, we can help you create a lending program that uses our AI-enabled underwriting partners to make better and faster loan decisions while also using our servicing platform to better serve customers and increase repayment rates.
-We specialize in helping SaaS providers offering lending products, fintech, and neobanks like Mercury and Novo.
+At Canopy, we can help you create a lending program that leverages our AI-enabled underwriting partners to make faster, better loan decisions, while also using our servicing platform to better serve customers and increase repayment rates.
+We specialize in helping SaaS providers offering lending products, as well as fintechs and neobanks serving small- to medium-sized businesses.

 Learn how to build an AI-powered lending program for your business.